systematic-magic/AgingPMCtest/research_papers_html.rst

    :alt: Correspondence author match

 |
-.. _keywords_research_papers:
+.. _keywords_html_research_papers:

-4. Keywords
+6. Keywords
 -----------

-4.1.
-Check that Keywords section has a title "KEYWORDS” (ALL CAPS)
+6.1.
+Check that Keywords section has a title "KEYWORDS” (ALL CAPS).

-4.2.
-Check that article has at least 1 keyword (Note: number of keywords is not limited).

-4.3.
-Check that keywords start with a small letter (exception: special terms, genes, proteins, species names etc, which normally start with capital letter).
+6.2.
+Check that keywords are written in lower case, unless proper nouns as well as exceptions such as special terms, genes, proteins, species names etc, which normally start with capital letter.

+We suggest you use the :ref:`following procedure<correct_case_check>` if you are in doubt regarding this or that term.
+If any doubts remain or any keywords are found to be formatted inconsistently throughout the MS when using the previously mentioned procedure, please contact the author.

+6.3.
+Check that article has at least 1 keyword and not more than 8 keywords.

 |
 .. _dates_research_papers: